kprotchenko/solidity-sol71-Kyrylo-mycopy/README.md

 # solidity-sol71-Kyrylo
-## Work on SimpleEnglishAuction assighnment for Module 01
+## Work on assighnments for Module 01